|

 If you know where to look, these woods — known to locals as “Hell House” — are full of crumbling artifacts of a Catholic seminary.
 St. Mary’s College called Patapsco park home for over a century before it closed down in 1972, but it wasn’t associated with darkness until it mysteriously burned to the ground on Halloween in 1997.
 The ShrineAfter the fire, only a few things remained: some foundations, staircases, a water tower, an empty pool, and the altar.
 Sometime during the Covid-19 pandemic, a local artist repainted the altar with black and white dragons.
 Once an altar housing a giant metal cross, this space and its surrounding ruins are now devoted to the dragon shrine.
 The SeminaryRemains of this formerly-sprawling campus at St. Mary’s College are sprinkled all throughout the woods.
 As of 2024, the pool is still there — though filled in — as well as lots of small staircases and structures.
 The largest is a two-room, half-underground building that overlooks the river.
 DirectionsIf traveling from DC, Ellicot City is a twenty minute drive from the BWI Rail Station (MARC Penn Line).

 Opened in 1950, the Carter Barron Amphitheater is a 4,000-seat outdoor music venue built on the 150th anniversary of Washington D.C.
 At the time it was built, it was one of the only racially-integrated performing arts venues in the city.
 It closed in 2017 due to “structural issues” with the stage.
 It has been the city’s plan to renovate ever since, but as of 2024, it sits in abandonment.
-The amplitheatre is located at 4850 Colorado Avenue, NW, near the intersection of 16th and Colorado.
-Access might require passing a gate.
+The amphitheater is located at 4850 Colorado Avenue, NW, near the intersection of 16th and Colorado.
+Access is permitted to the public, except on "Extreme Cleanup" days, where you can volunteer to remove invasive plants, sweep leaves, and paint over graffiti.

 In the 1950s, they were functioning sand filtration silos with underground catacombs with sand banked knee-high at the corners.
 In 1987, they were long abandoned and sold to the District, where they would sit for thirty-seven years as nothing more than a spot for DMV urbex.
 In 2024, they were renovated into a public park for families— and not only that, but a sand silo-themed playground.
 If urbex is nothing more than a playground for grunge adults, McMillan Reservoir is a rare success story.
 After over three decades of decay, it would have been a typical urbex storyline for the park to be bulldozed to make space for something new and clean.
 Instead, the district chose to preserve the silos and catacombs.
 As quoted in this Washington Post article at the time of the renovation: It gives the 6.2-acre park somewhat of an otherworldly feel, an unlikely cross between industrial and recreational.
 From the indoor pool, you can peer through the glass windows into the eerie catacombs, which once held sand for the city’s 20th-century water filtration system.
 The city leaned into the theme: The playground has a sandpit, a slide that pays homage to the shape of the silos, and a miniature play “regulator house” that mimics the brick control rooms next to the old sand towers.
 To visit, you can enter McMillan Sand Filtration Site into your GPS.
 It's located at the corner of Michigan Avenue and North Capitol Street in Washington, D.C.
 OverviewVisit this abandoned hospital (where Hillary Clinton was born!) by taking the red line to Bryn Mawr.
 Once you're there, walk to 5700 North Ashland Avenue.
 Climb through any opening in the fence and make your way in through the back of the building.
 There is a door, but if it's blocked off you can climb over a small brick wall to access an easier entrance through the east side of the building.
 The lobby is the first room you will probably be able to enter, but large windows make it easy to be spotted inside.
 Safety and RiskEdgewater is an easy place to get to, but not an easy place to get into.
 Enter at your own risk.
 Police frequent the area and asbestos has rendered the building unsafe for long visits.